Home Help for families Information & Advice Benefits & money Benefits & tax credits Changes in circumstances

 If you have dependent children, an initial amount of your joint monthly earnings is ignored.
 This is known as your ‘work allowance’ and is £503 per month (£287 pm if your Universal Credit includes help with housing costs).
 For every £1 of earnings you have above your work allowance, 63p is deducted from your Universal Credit award.

 Housing Benefit helps lower-income families with their rent.
 It can be paid to both working families and out of work families.
 The amount of Housing Benefit that you get is affected by any earnings or other income that you or a partner have.
 If you do not already receive housing benefit it is unlikely that you will be able to make a new claim.
 This is because in most cases new claims for Housing Benefit have been replaced by Universal Credit payments towards rent costs.

 Child Tax Credit is paid to both out-of-work and working families.
 The amount of tax credits you get can be affected by you or a partner’s gross annual earnings.
 This means that the amount of tax credits may go up or down if your earnings change.

 If you already get Child Tax Credit and you or your partner start to work more than a certain number of hours, you may start to get Working Tax Credit payments for the first time.
 This will depend on both your earnings and the number of hours you or your partner are working.
-If you or your partner stop working or your hours drop below certain levels, you will lose any Working Tax Credit you get.
+If you or your partner stop working or your hours drop below certain levels, you will normally lose any Working Tax Credit you get (although different rules apply to temporary drops in hours during the Covid outbreak).
 However, you may still get Child Tax Credit.